 But, long verticals don’t always mean steep and deep.
-They can still be pretty friendly groomed slopes.
+They still can be pretty friendly groomed slopes.
 Consider Beaver Creek in the Vail Valley.
 Many of these slopes are long and fun, too.

 Here’s a group of resorts where long means really long and vertical means really vertical.
-Enjoy.

-Revelstoke, British Columbia, Canada
+Revelstoke, British Columbia, Canada: 5,620 foot vertical

 This is the tallest ski mountain in North America and you’ll find it in the Canadian Rockies in British Columbia.
 It’s a bit of a trek from the closest airport in Kelowna, but you’ll never get bored with a 5,620 foot vertical.

-Whistler, British Columbia, Canada
+Whistler, British Columbia, Canada: 5,234 foot vertical

 Whistler is a favorite of U.S. skiers and riders as well as those crossing the pond for their winter holidays.
 Besides, there’s skiing on the Horstman Glacier, too.

 You’ll find the largest vertical in the United States at Jackson Hole Mountain Resort where the drop is 4,105 feet and you can ski and ride on nearly 2,500 acres.
 Jackson is a fun town (hang out at the legendary Mangy Moose) and everything you’ll want is at the base.

 You’ll find two of the longest verticals in the Rockies (for that matter in the USA) in the Aspen-Snowmass resort complex.
-Snowmass is a favorites of families (with plenty of groomers) and is a separate mountain and village a short ride from the iconicAspen ski town.
+Snowmass is a favorites of families (with plenty of groomers) and is a separate mountain and village a short ride from the iconic Aspen ski town.
 The vertical is 4,050 and the terrain involves almost 3,500 acres.

 Don’t overlook Aspen Highlands 3,522 acres with 1,500 acres of skiing and jaw-dropping views from some chairlifts.
 Aspen Mountain itself (still called Ajax by long-time visitors) is 3,267 feet covering 750 acres.
 Both Highlands and Aspen Mt. are close to town, with Ajax at the foot of it all.

-Kicking Horse, British Columbia, Canada
+Kicking Horse, British Columbia, Canada: 3,790 vertical drop

 Kicking Horse Mountain Resort offers a diverse mix of challenging terrain and excellent snow conditions, located near Golden, British Columbia.
 Kicking Horse features a long vertical drop at 3,790 feet.
 The ski area is home to large alpine bowls, long steep chutes and short lift lines covering 3,000 acres.

-Beaver Creek and Vail, About 20 minutes apart by shuttle or car, offer plenty of long vertical.
-Family-friendly Beaver Creek tops the list at 3,340 feet with 2,000 acres to ski and ride.
+Beaver Creek and Vail, about 20 minutes apart by shuttle or car, offer plenty of long vertical.
+Family-friendly and very upscale Beaver Creek tops the list at 3,340 feet with 2,000 acres to ski and ride.

 Just a short jaunt from Salt Lake City airport up Little Cottonwood Canyon is Snowbird, a unique resort with vertical at 3,243 feet and skiing over 2,500 feet.
-The cable car rakes you to the top and the fun is just beginning.
+The cable car takes you to the top and the fun is just beginning.
 Besides, Snowbird is virtually next door to Alta, the more rustic, laid-back “resort,” so enjoy them both.

 Those are some of the longest verticals in North America.
 If your legs are still working here are a few others to put on your bucket list: